lovette/bootstrap-bash/README.md

 	|- <module name>/
 	|...

-If you are not using roles, simply create a `modules.txt` in the root `modules` directory.
+If you are not using roles and want to select a subset of defined modules you can create a `modules.txt` in the root `modules` directory.
 To control the modules selected for multiple roles, create a `roles` directory as outlined below.

 ### Files